htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   with RequestDisk or RequestMemory without a units suffix.
   :jira:`1837`

+- Added job classad attribute ``ContainerImageTransferred``, a boolean which is true when condor itself transfers the container image to the job.
+  :jira:`1797`

 - If PER_JOB_HISTORY_DIR is set, it is now a fatal error to write a historical job to the history file, just like the normal history file.
   :jira:`2027`